 Protecting the Arctic for people, wildlife and the planet

 The Arctic is one of the most unique places on Earth.
-It spans eight countries, is home to more than 13 million people and provides a habitat for some of the most incredible wildlife on Earth.
-And now, it’s the battleground for what could be the most important fight in environmental history.
+It spans eight countries, is home to more than 13 million people, and provides a habitat for truly incredible wildlife.
+And now, it’s the battleground for one of the most important fights in environmental history.

 It’s About Climate Change

-Scientists have called the Arctic “the world’s air conditioner.”
-The region plays a huge role in regulating global temperatures and counteracting climate change.
+The Arctic plays a critical role in regulating global temperatures and counteracting climate change.

 It’s About Wildlife